 2. Make your house energy-efficient

-If you make qualified energy-saving home improvements by the end of 2017, you can claim a tax credit of up to 30% of the costs.
+If you make qualified energy-saving home improvements by the end of the year, you can claim a tax credit of up to 30% of the costs.
 The improvements must meet federal energy-efficiency standards in order to qualify for the credit.
 For more information, go to www.EnergyStar.gov.

 3. Review investment gains and losses

-Consider selling investment losers to offset any capital gains.
-When calculating your gains and losses, be sure to include mutual fund distributions; they are taxable gains even when you hold onto the shares.
+Consider selling investment losers to offset capital gains.
+When calculating your gains and losses, be sure to include mutual fund distributions; typically they are taxable gains even when you hold onto the shares.
 You may want to sell appreciated securities before year-end (or donate them to charity; see #7 below).
-If you have excess losses, they may be carried forward into future tax years, at a rate of no more than $3,000 each year.
+If you have excess losses, they may be carried forward into future tax years, and used to offset other income at a rate of no more than $3,000 each year.